chriswebb09/chriswebb09.github.io/_posts/2016-12-06-the-strange-case-of-dr-swift-and-mr-objc.md

 Without getting too sidetracked, virtualization is when your program figures out which implementation of the code it is going to use at runtime, instead of compile time.
 The rabbit hole goes deep here, and is beyond the scope of what I want to cover.
 When you use "@objc" type annotation, you are making the modified code available to the Objective-C runtime.
 This does not, however, guarantee that the compiler, in its wisdom, will decide to use that option.

 Think of it conceptually as sort of like an optional for runtime, in the sense that it could be this, or it could be that, and we’ll let fate sort it all out later.
 Much in the same sense that you can force unwrap an optional, you can also force the Objective-C runtime by using the type annotation "dynamic.
 This ensures that it is dynamically dispatched in the Objective-C runtime using objc_msgSend().
+If you want to use dynamic you will need to have the Foundation library imported into your file.

+## Wrap Up
 Why might you want to do this?
-So that you can implement things like method swizzling, to modify existing code that you would otherwise have trouble accessing.
+That's an interesting question.
+As Apple notes, even when running Objective-C you should rarely need to interact with the Objective-C runtime.
+Using it can be handy to implement things like method swizzling, to modify existing code that you would otherwise have trouble accessing.

 [NSHipster](http://nshipster.com/swift-objc-runtime/): "Method swizzling lets you swap the implementations of two methods, essentially overriding an existing method with your own while keeping the original around."